By Tricia Brown

 48 pages, paperback, 10 x 8.2 x .5 inches

 ISBN-10: 0882406175 (softcover)

 For Native children, growing up in Alaska today means dwelling in a place where traditional practices sometimes mix oddly with modern conveniences.
 Children of the Midnight Sun explores the lives of eight Alaskan Native children, each representing a unique and ancient culture.
 This extraordinary book also looks at the critical role elders play in teaching the young Native traditions.
-Photographs and text present the experiences and way of life of Tlingit, Athabascan, Yup’ik, and other Native American children in the villages, cities, and Bush areas of Alaska.
+Photographs and text present the experiences and way of life of Tlingit, Athabascan, Yup’ik, and other Native children in the villages, cities, and Bush areas of Alaska.
 40 color photos.

 Order your copy now!
 Click below on your favorite online bookseller:

 From Publishers Weekly: